gon250/busuu-backend-engineer/README.md

 - Create an Exercise

-The implementation I have done is more complex that it needs to be considering the main goal, however this is how I would setup a new project thinking on the excitability.
+The implementation I have done is more complex that it needs to be considering the main goal, however this is how I would setup a new project thinking on the scalability.

 ## Setup
 ### Requirements